GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index.md

    ![Navigate to the OAuth credentials](images/3CAddOAuthCredentials.png "Navigate to the OAuth credentials")

-4. Enter the client ID and client secret of the presence OAuth client that you in the previous step (#create-an-oauth-client-for-use-with-the-genesys-cloud-data-action-integration "Goes to the create an OAuth Client section").
+4. Enter the client ID and client secret of the presence OAuth client that you did in the [previous step](#create-two-oauth-clients-for-use-with-genesys-cloud-data-action-integrations "Goes to the Create two OAuth clients for use with Genesys Cloud data action integrations section").
 Click **OK** and save the data action.

    ![Add OAuth client credentials](images/3DOAuthClientIDandSecret.png "Add OAuth client credentials")